Simenhug/amazon-price-drop-alert/README.md

 This is an application that tracks price drops of selected products on Amazon and sends email alerts.

+**⚠️ Important Note ⚠️**:
+* This is a personal project and is not intended for commercial use.
+* An Amazon product webpage might be unscrappedable at any given moment for some reason.
+Perhaps due to repeated requests in a short period of time.
+It's possible that in one run you can get the price, and in the next run you get 404, and it doesn't necessarily mean there's something wrong with the code.

 ## Prerequisites
 ```
 # AWS CLI